research-software-directory/RSD-as-a-service/documentation/docs/01-users/05-adding-software.md

 ### Keywords

 The keywords describing your software.
 These will be shown in the sidebar of the software page.
-The users have option to filter for the software with specific keywords.
-If you provided w software DOI and have keywords defined in the DOI, you can import them using "Import keywords" button.
+Users can filter all software entries by keywords.
+If you provided a software DOI and have keywords defined in this DOI, you can import them using the "Import keywords" button.

 :::tip
 When you start typing the keyword you will see a list of suggestions based on the keywords already present in RSD.